Snail mail is the best when there is a castle.

-Ideated, scoped and delivered this all-school collaborative art project to school and district officials as the culminating piece for the 6 years I volunteer taught K-8 art at Bayview Elementary.
+After volunteer teaching K-8 art classes at Bayview School for 6 years, I was wrapping up the program and wanted to leave with a final culminating project that included everyone.
+Ideated, scoped and delivered this all-school collaborative art project.
 Secured funding from Waste Management and worked will all the classrooms and administrators to deliver this 6’x12′ mural.
-Students collected all the trash they used at school in their back packs for a week and collected it in their classrooms.
+Students collected all the trash they used at school in their back packs for a week.
 The act of being responsible for their trash was worth the effort.
 It was transformative for many students who were shocked at the amount of trash they created.
-461 students, teachers and admins designed their squares that were put together into the final product.
+461 students, teachers and admins designed their squares that were put together into the final product, a mural of the Bellingham Bay watershed.
 It was such a joy and honor to bring this to the halls of Bayview together.

 BAY VIEW — When their teachers asked them to bring certain items to class, some of the students at Bay View Elementary School might have thought it was an odd request.